chrishannah/cwiki/README.md

 2. Open up your terminal app of choice.
 3. Navigate to the folder containing the "cwiki" file.
 4. Add the executable permission to the file: `chmod +x cwiki`.
-5. Move the file to thhe usr/local/bin directory so it can be launched as a command: `mv qwiki /usr/local/bin`.
+5. Move the file to the usr/local/bin directory so it can be launched as a command: `mv cwiki /usr/local/bin`.

 Then you can run a wikipedia search by typing `cwiki` followed by your query (If it's a multi-word query you'll need to use speech marks.).